ddb336/FTP-Daniel-Aisha/README.md

 </ul>

 We have developed the *FTPserver.c* and *FTPclient.c* such that they are able to respond with an appropriate error messages in case of any inconsistency.
 Most importantly, error messages are displayed in case of lacking user authentication, invalid ftp commands, non-existent files being requested for upload or download and user typing an incorrect password.
-We have also added USER Khalid with PASS KMPass.

 We have testing our program for a number of scenarios, including the transfer of different files which you can see under **tests.txt** file.